devondragon/SpringUserFramework/README.md

 Beyond that the default configurations should be all you need, although of course you can customize things however you like.

+## Docker

+After running 'gradle build', you can build a simple docker image with the application using the included Dockerfile.
+It's very basic and is not using layering, buildpacks, or other things you may want for real applications.

+I have also included a docker-compose file which will launch a stack with the Spring Boot Application, MariaDB Database, and Postfix Mail Server, with basic configurations in place to make everything work.
+Sending email from your computer (via the docker Postfix Mail Server) will likely get blocked by GMail, Outlook, etc... due to spam checks.
+You can always test by using [10MinuteMail.com](https://10MinuteMail.com) addresses, but for real use you should probably leave off the mail server entirely and configure the Spring Boot application to use a real mail server for outbound transactional emails.

 ## Notes
 Much of this is based on the [Baeldung course on Spring Security](https://www.baeldung.com/learn-spring-security-course).
 If you want to learn more about Spring Security or you'd like to add an SSO integration or add 2FA, that guide is a great place to get started!